The size-Ramsey number of cubic graphs: Concluding remarks

 As in \cite{kohayakawa2011sparse}, the proof of Theorem~\ref{thm:main_gnp} easily extends to more than two colours and, more importantly, it actually gives that in every $q$-colouring of $\Gnp$ one of the colours is \emph{universal} for the family of cubic graphs with at most $cn$ vertices, that is, it contains all such graphs simultaneously.
 It is known that any graph with this property has to have $\Omega(n^{4/3})$ edges (see, for instance, \cite{alon08optimal}).
 In other words, in order to go past that bound, one has to consider different host graphs for different $H$.
 However, we are nowhere near that bound yet.

 Recall that the argument for why $n^{8/5}$ is the best one can get from random graphs is that, for $p = o(n^{-2/5})$, a typical $\Gnp$ is not Ramsey for $K_4$.
-However, $K_4$ is the unique cubic graph which requires such a bound on $p$: for any cubic graph $H$ with a constant number of vertices which is not $K_4$, $p = \Theta(n^{-1/2})$ suffices (see \cite{rodl1993lower, rodl1995threshold}).
+However, $K_4$ is the unique connected cubic graph with a fixed number of vertices which requires such a bound on $p$: for any other such graph, $p = \Theta(n^{-1/2})$ suffices (see \cite{rodl1993lower, rodl1995threshold}).
 Therefore, it is not inconceivable that by adding some additional structure on top of the random graph to deal with the $K_4$'s, one could obtain a bound of type $n^{8/5 - \eps}$ or better.

 Note that the only places where we used $p \ge Kn^{-2/5}$ in the proof of Theorem~\ref{thm:main_gnp} were to invoke Lemma~\ref{lem:cycle-embedding-lemma} to embed $C_4$ and to embed all components of $H$ isomorphic to $K_4$.
 In particular, if $H$ does not contain $K_4$ and we can ensure in Lemma~\ref{lem:decomposition} that all cycles are of length at least five, then the same proof goes through with $p = \Theta(n^{-3/7})$.
 For longer cycles, this bound decreases even further, being governed by the bound in Lemma~\ref{lem:cycle-embedding-lemma}.
 Thus, we have the following improvements over Theorem~\ref{thm:main-theorem}.